maphub/maphub-portal/README.md

 Finally, open <http://localhost:3000/> in your browser and log into MapHub with `user1@example.com` and `test`.

+## Deploying on Port 80

+The server can run on port 80, but in most cases it needs root permission to do so.
+Execute the following to have the server run in background:

+    nohup rvmsudo rails server -port 80 &>/dev/null 2> /dev/null &

+Then, bring the process to the foreground with `fg` and type in the password.

+Now we need to suspend the process and get it to the background again.
+Press `Ctrl-Z` and enter `bg`.

 ## Updating the database / Reindexing data